Davisonpro/floating-contacts/README.md

 ### Can I add custom contact methods?

-The current version supports Live Chat, Phone, Email, and WhatsApp.
-Custom contact methods are not supported out of the box, but may be added in future updates.
+Yes, the plugin supports custom contact methods.
+In addition to the built-in options (Live Chat, Phone, Email, and WhatsApp), you can add your own custom contact methods through the plugin settings.

 ## Support